 When you have a child with a complex health condition it is a good idea to write a letter to your child's school to give them the information they need.

-Your child needs to take the medicine called rituximab.
-This information sheet explains what rituximab does, how to give it, and what side effects or problems your child may have when they take this medicine.
+Your child needs to take the medicine called granisetron.
+This information sheet explains what granisetron does and how to give it to your child.
+It also explains what side effects or problems your child may have when they take this medicine.

 Sedation is a medicine that helps your child relax, stay calm or sleep.
 Learn how to take care of your child at home after sedation.